gatech-epic-power/epically-powerful/docs/source/pages/setup/mechatronics.md

 (Mechatronics)=
 # Mechatronics

-The mechatronic system to run motors with your computer can be broken down into three main components:
+The mechatronic system to run actuators with your computer can be broken down into three main components:
 1.  **Computer:** Jetson (which requires 19V/1-3.5A) or RasPi (5V)
-2.  **Actuator:** T-Motor AK-series actuator (which requires 20/24V, depending on the model), CyberGear Micromotor (~24V), or Robstride actuator (~24V)
+2.  **Actuator:** CubeMars AK-series actuator (which requires 20/24V, depending on the model), CyberGear Micromotor (~24V), or RobStride actuator (~24V)
 3.  **Batteries:** Either a uniform power source (powers both computer and actuators) or two separate power sources

 ## Power System